 Liverpool John Moores University

-Having a question in the morning, finding the data needed to answer the question during the day, and knowing the answer before I leave in the evening.
+Favourite thing to do in my job Having a question in the morning, finding the data needed to answer the question during the day, and knowing the answer before I leave in the evening.

 When galaxies collide, it takes hundreds of millions of years for the collision to happen.
 Of course this means that we can’t simply wait and see what will happen during the collision.
 Instead, we only see a single “snap shot” of each collision, which means that we need to study tens or even hundred of such collisions to gain a full understanding of what happens.
 One thing that often (although not always) happens during galactic train wrecks is that the collision causes millions of stars to form in a relatively (for astronomers anyway) short period, just tens of millions of years.
 My work focussing on these “starburst”, when and why they triggered, and how they affect their host galaxy.